With so many touch points now in the B2B sales process the sales cycle has become an even longer journey.

 The most important lesson to learn is that it is so much more difficult now to directly reach out to buyers.
-So, you need to adopt a strategy using a digital sales process that keeps buyers interested by being able to show them your product’s true customer value.
+So, you need to adopt a strategy to keep buyers interested by being able to show them your product’s true customer value.

-Why is the sales cycle becoming more complex?
+Why is the B2B sales cycle becoming more complex?

 - Company budgets are tighter so money needs to go further.